gb119/labman/doc/source/quickstart.rst

         │   └── login.html
         └── README

-See :ref:`label-project-structure` for a detailled description of this layout.
+See :ref:`label-project-structure` for a detailed description of this layout.